Changdang/Changdang.github.io/_recipes/2020-10-08-what-is-baker's-percentage.md

 | Yeast  |  2    |  /  |100 | * |150 | 1.3|

-Generally speaking, the baker's percentage plays a crucial rule in the baking process.
+Generally speaking, the baker's percentage plays a crucial role in the baking process.
 It helps ensure the precise formula, ease obstacles when working on large-scale bread baking and create common language among bakers worldwide.
-Obtaining correct way to calculate and convert the ingredient percentage causes short cut in create a nice loaf of bread.
+Obtaining correct way to calculate and convert the ingredient's percentage shortens the course of making a nice loaf of bread.